Shifan112-1/SpringBoot---Practices/README.md

-# Spring Boot Project
+# Spring Boot Learning Projects

-This is a practice project I built while learning Spring Boot.
+This repository showcases my work while learning **Spring Boot**.
-It shows how to create a simple REST API using Java and the Spring framework.
+It contains multiple small applications and examples that demonstrate key concepts of building Java backends with the Spring framework.

 ---

-## Features
+##  Highlights
-- REST API with endpoints for basic CRUD operations
-- Uses Spring Boot auto-configuration
-- In-memory H2 database for quick testing
+- **REST APIs** — built with `@RestController` and JSON responses
-- Organized into Controller, Service, and Repository layers
+- **Layered Architecture** — Controller, Service, and Repository classes connected properly
+- **Spring Data JPA** — used for database access
+- **Databases** — worked with in-memory H2 as well as external databases (MySQL/PostgreSQL)
+- **Configuration** — explored application properties and profiles